Azure/Microsoft-Defender-for-Cloud/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-Make sure to reference the automation artifact this bug relates to.
+Make sure to [reference the automation artifact](https://docs.github.com/en/github/managing-your-work-on-github/opening-an-issue-from-code) or code this bug relates to.

 **To Reproduce**
 Steps to reproduce the behavior: